Emergence of local irreversibility in complex interacting systems: Decomposing irreversibility in neuronal populations

 \subsection{Broken detailed balance in neuronal dynamics}

 The problems of detecting and quantifying irreversibility in data have garnered significant attention in the statistical mechanics of living systems \cite{Gnesotto-01, Battle-01, Lynn-09, Martinez-01, Skinner-01, Li-01}.
 To detect irreversibility, one must simply search for violations of detailed balance; namely, fluxes between the states of a system \cite{Gnesotto-01, Battle-01, Lynn-09}.
 To quantify the irreversibility of a system, however, one must estimate or bound $\dot{I}$ from time--series measurements \cite{Lynn-09, Martinez-01, Skinner-01, Li-01}.
-Here, in addition to estimating the local irreversibility $\dot{I}$, we further wish to decompose $\dot{I}$ into contributions from dynamics of various orders [as in Eq. (\ref{eq_dec})].
+Here, in addition to estimating the local irreversibility $\dot{I}$, we further wish to decompose $\dot{I}$ into contributions from dynamics of various orders [as in Eq.~(\ref{eq_dec})].
 In order to do so---that is, in order to compute the minimum irreversibilities $I^{(k)}$ consistent with $k^{\text{th}}$--order dynamics---we must begin by estimating the transition probabilities $P(x_{\rm i}\rightarrow x_{\rm i}', \, x_{-{\rm i}})$ themselves.

 We consider a neuron $\rm i$ active ($x_{\rm i} = 1$) if it generates an action potential (``spike'') at least once within a time window of width $\Delta t = 20\,{\rm ms}$, or inactive ($x_{\rm i} = 0$) if it is silent.
 In this way, the collective state of $N$ neurons is a binary vector $x = \{x_1, x_2,\hdots, x_N\}$.
-As we slide the window along the time series, it is almost always the case that only one cell $\rm i$ changes state at a time, either by having a spike enter the front of the window [Fig. \ref{fig_neuron_1}(d), left window] or exit the back of the window [Fig. \ref{fig_neuron_1}(d), center window].
-We remark that self--transitions can occur when a cell spikes twice within the same window [Fig. \ref{fig_neuron_1}(d), right window], but note that the all--silent state $\{0,\hdots,0\}$ cannot have a self-transition.
+As we slide the window along the time series, it is almost always the case that only one cell $\rm i$ changes state at a time, either by having a spike enter the front of the window [Fig.~\ref{fig_neuron_1}(d), left window] or exit the back of the window [Fig.~\ref{fig_neuron_1}(d), center window].
+Each time this occurs, we record a new transition between states $x\rightarrow x'$.
+For completeness, we remark that self--transitions can occur when a cell spikes twice within the same window [Fig.~\ref{fig_neuron_1}(d), right window]; however, we note that the all--silent state $\{0,\hdots,0\}$ cannot have self--transitions, since no spike enters or exits the sliding window.
 In the rare instances when two spikes enter or exit the window at exactly the same time (within the experimental resolution of $0.1\,{\rm ms}$), we break ties by adding small random noise to the spike times, thus yielding multipartite dynamics wherein only one cell changes state at a time.